 A contractual agreement between the Foundation and grantee outlining the expectations for a grant.
 The Grant Agreement will include the grant amount, time frame, follow-up requirements, disbursement information and various other terms and conditions.
 This agreement is the first resource for any questions you have regarding grant expectations.

 An organization that has received a grant from the Foundation

 The online system is used by applicants to submit grant requests, by Grantees to manage a grant received, and by the Foundation to manage requests and grants.
 The system currently in use by the Foundation is a product of Foundant Technologies called Grants Lifecycle Manager.

 A type of grant where funds are scheduled to be disbursed in multiple installments

 A report is required during the grant time frame, requesting a narrative update on the progress of the grant, a budget for the remainder of the grant, and a grant expenditure report.
 An Interim Report may be required for additional grant disbursements.
 If applicable, specific expectations for reporting are outlined in the Grant Agreement.

 A type of grant where the Grantee is required to raise a certain amount of funds prior to disbursement of grant funds

-A type of grant where funds are disbursed at one time, but spent over multiple years, or where funds are committed to be disbursed and spent over multiple years
+A type of grant where funds are committed to be disbursed and spent over multiple years

 One Time Grant